Skip to main content

 • SMO 1: Quality Assurance

-The CAFR reports that its QA system — implemented through its Department for Monitoring, Control, Professional Competence and Research (DMCPC) — is in line with SMO 1 requirements.
-It has continued the adoption of standards related to review and other assurance services and uses its best endeavors to ensure that the QA review system is in line with the requirements of SMO 1 and EU Audit Directives.
+CAFR reports that the QA system — implemented through its Department for Monitoring, Control, Professional Competence and Research (DMCPC) — is in line with SMO 1 requirements, expect that that the relevant standards – ISQM 1, 2, and ISA 220 (revised) – are not yet approved for application by the ASPAAS.
+CAFR has translated the standards and has continued the adoption of standards related to review and other assurance services and uses its best endeavors to ensure that the QA review system is in line with the requirements of SMO 1 and EU Audit Directives.

 To support its members, CAFR disseminates norms and guidance on quality control and inspections through its website and magazine publications.
 The DMCPC publishes an annual report of its findings.
 It has updated the criteria for selecting and reviewing members that obtain low results and developed trainings to address areas of QA reviews where auditors commonly have difficulties.

-CAFR is encouraged to continue to monitor and support the implementation of quality management standards among members now effective as of December 15, 2022, and, to the best of its abilities, continue to engage with the ASAPAAS in this regard to ensure all quality assurance procedures remain aligned with SMO 1.
-Resources on the quality management standards are available on the IAASB website.
+CAFR is encouraged to continue to support the implementation of quality management standards among members and, to the best of its abilities, continue to engage with the ASAPAAS regarding the formal adoption of the standards to ensure all quality assurance procedures remain aligned with SMO 1.

 Current Status: Sustain